beckitrue/container-app-workshop/nginx/nginx/README.md

 - Restart the `nginx` server to pick up the changes.

-Restart the `nginx` server by running the following command from the `container-app-workshop/nginx/nginx` directory:
+Restart the `nginx` server by running the following command:

 ```
 docker restart nginx